openai/chatkit-python/docs/quickstart.md

 pip install openai-chatkit fastapi uvicorn
 ```

-Create `main.py` with a minimal server that is hard-coded to always reply “Hello, world!” - you'll replace this with an actual call to a model in [Respond]
+Create `main.py` with a minimal server that is hard-coded to always reply “Hello, world!”—you'll replace this with an actual call to a model in [Respond to a user message](guides/respond-to-user-message.md).

 ```python
 # Other imports omitted for brevity; see the starter repo for a runnable file with all imports.